shssoichiro/oxipng/README.md

 ## Contributing

 Any contributions are welcome and will be accepted via pull request on GitHub.
 Bug reports can be filed via GitHub issues.
-If you have the capability to submit a fix with the bug report, it is preferred that you do so via pull request, however you do not need to be a Rust programmer to contribute.
+Please include as many details as possible.
+If you have the capability to submit a fix with the bug report, it is preferred that you do so via pull request, however you do not need to be a Rust developer to contribute.
 Other contributions (such as improving documentation or translations) are also welcome via GitHub.

 ## License